 Time: Recommended Morning through Mid-Day

 Starting right at 7:30 am is the Coast Guard City USA Run featuring a 5K, 10K, and 1 mile Family Fun Run/Walk (bring your stroller!).
-Registration is between $13 and $35.
+Registration is between $15 and $40.
 A little later on in the morning, at 10:30 am, you can venture into downtown Grand Haven to view the Kids Parade!
 I recommend getting to the route early to get the best seats.
+The longest sections of the parade run on Franklin Street and Washington Street.
 Then, around 1:30, there’s the Cardboard Boat Race where teams design, build, and then race boats made completely of cardboard.
 The event is free to watch and free to enter.
 In fact, kids as young as 10 can try their hand at creating a boat and racing it!
 You’ll just need to register beforehand and make sure to properly craft the boat based on the rules.

-If you’re unable to make it over to Grand Haven for the Coast Guard Festival on July 30, that’s ok.
-The festival runs July 29 through August 7 and there’s a ton of super family friendly activities scattered throughout like a pancake breakfast, boat tours, carnival days, cornhole tournament, and more.
-A complete list of events can be found the Grand Haven Coast Guard Festival webpage.
+If you’re unable to make it over to Grand Haven for the Coast Guard Festival on July 29, that’s okay.
+The festival runs July 28 through August 6 and there’s a ton of super family friendly activities scattered throughout, like a pancake breakfast, boat tours, carnival days, flea market, car show, cornhole tournament, and more.
+A complete list of events can be found on the Grand Haven Coast Guard Festival webpage.

 Local Splash Pads